gregp203/SIPlogTwo/README.md

 Requires .NET Framework 4.5

-Usage: SIPlogTwo.exe logfile.log anotherlogfile.log ...
+Usage: SIPlogTwo.exe logfile.log anotherlogfile.log
-SIPlogTwo -d C:\directory-o-logs\
+`SIPlogTwo.exe -d C:\directory-o-logs\` for all logs in a directory
--p includes ports in the callflow diagram.
+`SIPlogTwo.exe -p` includes ports in the callflow diagram.

 Features
 * Reads logs and finds all the SIP messages